varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   to true to parse the object for ESI directives.

 beresp.do_gzip
   Boolean.
 Gzip the object before storing it.
-Defaults to true.
+Defaults to false.

 beresp.do_gunzip
   Boolean.
 Unzip the object before storing it in the cache.
 Defaults